nathanielcresswellclay/dlesym_teleconnections/README.md

 `sst_sam_regression.py`: calculates and plots the regression of SST anomalies on SAM phase.
 `data/monthly_sst.py`: takes a DLESyM forecast and calculates monthly averaged SST anomalies.
 `data/monthly_z250.py`: takes a DLESyM forecast and calculates the monthly averaged z250. anomalies.
+`plots/*.png`: output plots of the analsis routines.
+These can be used as a reference.

 <!-- `plotting_olr`: function to plot forecast output  -->